Overview

 remotes:

-This case, a.hapideploy.com will be the hostname for SSH connections.
-It's also the label displayed whenever a task is executed against the remote.
-It's similar to b.hapideploy.com and c.hapideploy.com.
-E.g., Running "hapi whoami" will print these three lines.
+This case, one.hapideploy.com is a hostname for SSH connections.
+It's also the label displayed whenever a task is executed.
+It's similar to two.hapideploy.com and three.hapideploy.com.
+E.g., Running "hapi whoami --debug" will print this output.

 Above, I assume each *.hapideploy.com is a host alias in ~/.ssh/config file.
 But, you can explicitly define a remote with a list of key-value pairs.